jonathanrfisher1/card-connectors-guide/Discovery.md

   }
 }
 ```
-Here, the `cards` link tells Hero where to submit card requests.
+Here, the `objects` link tells Hero where to submit card requests.
 The `metadata` link tells Hero where to retrieve additional information.

 The `image` link tells Hero where to find an image to be displayed within cards.
 The image should be a png.